If you have any questions or feedback, pleasefill out this form

 Summary

-The generated code from Svelte consists of three main parts: create_fragment, instance, and SvelteComponent.
+The code generated by Svelte generally comprises three main components: create_fragment, instance, and SvelteComponent.

-• SvelteComponent: Initializes the Svelte component through the init function.
+<script>tag and returns the context (props, variables, etc.). - SvelteComponent: Initializes the Svelte component through the

-For more Svelte-related articles, you can refer to this link.
+For more articles related to Svelte, you can refer to this link.